Skip to content

 • Archival mat boards are usually made of cotton pulp which naturally does not contain either acid or lignin

 Our mat boards are in the decorative class and are therefore acid neutralized (not acid free).
-The wood pulp they are made of is treated to protect the board for degradation of the acid and lignin.
+They’re made out of wood pulp that’s treated to protect the board for degradation of the acid and lignin.
 So if you’re looking for a mat to protect your photos or art—but not necessarily preserve them for a lifetime—our framing mats will work great for you.

 Is mat board the same as mount board?